DAMO-NLP-SG/PMR/README.md

       ```
       python WikiExtractor.py enwiki-20220801-pages-articles.xml.bz2 -c -l --json -o en
       ```
    2. Then we use the following code to do tokenization for all the wiki pages.
-The outputs are two file named ``en/processed/e2p.bz2`` and ``en/processed/e2c.bz2``.
+The outputs are two files named ``en/processed/e2p.bz2`` and ``en/processed/e2c.bz2``.
       ``e2p`` is a dictionary that maps the entity (e) to its tokenized wiki page (p). ``e2c`` is another dictionary that maps the entity (e) to its anchor's context (c).
       We provide our processed files [here](https://huggingface.co/datasets/DAMO-NLP-SG/HyperlinkMRC).
       ```
       cp -r wikiextractor/en ./
       python preprocessing_PMR/wiki_preprocess_multiprocess.py --file en --processes 20
       ```
-   4. Once we get the tokenized data, we do sampling to select a number of context for each wiki entity.
+   4. Once we get the tokenized data, we do sampling to select several contexts for each wiki entity.
 We set an upper bound (``--up``) of context number and a filtering threshold (``--bottom``) to filter out the entities that have fewer contexts.
       ```
       python preprocessing_PMR/wiki_sampling.py --method fre --fre 10 --k 10 --file en --sample_data full-random10